MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Actions/Microsoft.Graph.DeviceManagement.Actions.md

 Set device name of the device.

 ### [Set-MgDeviceManagementMonitoringAlertRecordPortalNotificationAsSent](Set-MgDeviceManagementMonitoringAlertRecordPortalNotificationAsSent.md)
-Set the status of the specified notification on the Microsoft EndPoint Manager admin center as sent, by modifying the **isPortalNotificationSent** property to `true`.
+Set the status of the notification associated with the specified alertRecord on the Microsoft EndPoint Manager admin center as sent, by setting the **isPortalNotificationSent** property of the portal notification to `true`.

 ### [Set-MgDeviceManagementResourceAccessProfile](Set-MgDeviceManagementResourceAccessProfile.md)
 Invoke action assign